BBBalls/hillside_hermitage_archive/_posts/2023-06-22-essay-Anigha-The_Meaning_of_Yoniso_Manasikara.md

 anything at all whatsoever, even the “correct” views I could have acquired face-to-face with the Buddha himself—I can *attend* to them only because this body is still there.
-This body is the simultaneous “<font color="blue">**nutriment**</font>” for my
-<font color="red">**entire world**</font>, and without that nutriment,
-that world cannot remain.
+This body is the simultaneous “<du>**nutriment**</du>” for my <u>**entire world**</u>, and without that nutriment, that world cannot remain.

 > “Bhikkhus, while a bhikkhu dwells thus, recollected and clearly
 > comprehending, diligent, ardent, and resolute, if there arises in him
-> a <font color="red">**pleasant feeling**</font>, he understands thus:
+> a <u>**pleasant feeling**</u>, he understands thus: ‘There has arisen
-> ‘There has arisen in me a pleasant feeling.
-Now that is dependent, not
+> in me a pleasant feeling.
+Now that is dependent, not independent.
-> independent.
-Dependent on what?
-Dependent on <font color="blue">**this
-> very body**</font>.
-But this body is impermanent, conditioned,
+> Dependent on what?
+Dependent on <du>**this very body**</du>.
+But this
-> dependently arisen.
-So, when the pleasant feeling has arisen in
+> body is impermanent, conditioned, dependently arisen.
+So, when the
-> dependence on a body that is impermanent, conditioned, dependently
+> pleasant feeling has arisen in dependence on a body that is
-> arisen, how could it be permanent?’
-He dwells contemplating
+> impermanent, conditioned, dependently arisen, how could it be
-> impermanence in the body and in pleasant feeling, he dwells
+> permanent?’
+He dwells contemplating impermanence in the body and in
-> contemplating vanishing, contemplating fading away, contemplating
+> pleasant feeling, he dwells contemplating vanishing, contemplating
-> cessation, contemplating relinquishment.
-As he dwells thus, the
+> fading away, contemplating cessation, contemplating relinquishment.
+As
-> underlying tendency to lust in regard to the body and in regard to
+> he dwells thus, the underlying tendency to lust in regard to the body
-> pleasant feeling is abandoned by him.” **\[repeated verbatim for
+> and in regard to pleasant feeling is abandoned by him.” **\[repeated
-> painful and neutral feeling, resulting in abandonment of aversion and
+> verbatim for painful and neutral feeling, resulting in abandonment of
-> delusion respectively\]**
+> aversion and delusion respectively\]**
 >
 > — <cite>SN 36.7</cite>